Buhankoanon/OAI_API_Checker/README.md

 It prints out if the key is glitched (detects most glitched keys with very high accuracy), if gpt-4 is accessible and lots of other info, including key limits, usage, and expiration date.

-Program works really fast (around 10 seconds on 20+ keys) and reliable.
+Program works really fast (was able to process 22k keys in less than 3 minutes) and reliable.
 Just in case, the program will generate a .log file where all debug info will be stored.
 Feel free to send them to me in case of bugs and errors.

 In this repository, you can find a compiled .exe file of the program (all necessary libraries included), as well as a source Python code.